ishaanshah/GSoC-Proposal/Proposal.md

 ListenBrainz is the first open source organization that I have contributed to.
 However, I have done some other projects that can be seen on my [Github](https://github.com/ishaanshah) Page.

 ## Question: What sorts of programming projects have you done on your own time?
 I wrote a bot that solved the [Eight Puzzle](https://github.com/ishaanshah/Eight-Solver) as the final project for [CS50](cs50.harvard.edu).
-Recently I also worked on the platform used for [Botomania](https://github.com/arpan-dasgupta/botomania-felicity-2020), an onsite contest held at my college.
+Recently I also worked on the platform used for [Botomania](https://github.com/arpan-dasgupta/botomania-felicity-2020), an onsite contest held at IIITH.

 ## Question: How much time do you have available, and how would you plan to use it?
-I plan to work for 35-45 hours per week as I would have holidays during most of the coding period.
+I plan to work for 35-45 hours per week as I would be on vacation during most of the coding period.

 ## Question: Do you plan to have a job or study during the summer in conjunction with Summer of Code?
-I have no plans for having a job during the summer.
+No